 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate H&M “Not Good Enough”.
 These are a few factors influencing its score:

-- It has a formal policy aligned with the Five Freedoms of animal welfare.
+- It has a formal policy aligned with the Five Domains of animal welfare.

 - It appears to use leather, exotic animal hair, and silk.